*Updated with a video of my sister getting microneedling! See bottom*

 It also depends on the depth of the needles.
 I believe she used a .5mm on my forehead and 1.5mm on the rest of my face, neck and chest, next time they’ll go deeper and use 2mm.

 So just after the treatment, my skin looked very pink, with darker red patches all over.
 Enough to make me want to go straight home and hide at least for the rest of the night.

 Here’s my during photo, she had already wiped up the excess blood but I wasn’t a “bleeder” as she put it.
 I kinda look scared!
 LOL

-So this means nothing with glycolic acid or other AHA’s (alphahydroxy acids), hydroquinone or Retin-A, not even Vitamin C serum.
+So this means nothing with glycolic acid or other AHA’s (alphahydroxy acids), hydroquinone or Vitamin C. You want to use something calming and unscented.